elabeca/token-login/README.md

 ## To Do ##

 This is just a demo and work in progress.
-Nice to have are:
+Still need to or some nice to have:

-- fix attempts api call
+- add attempts e2e / unit tests
 - finish up the attempts page
 - integration with gulp or grunt
 - add to a travis build hook